 Either way, one partner is often caught by surprise without having considered what financial arrangements they need to live independently.
 In this situation, a timely discussion with a financial adviser can provide a framework for thinking through all the financial considerations.

-With 20 years’ experience advising successful people going through relationship change, here are my top five tips when it comes to seeking financial advice for divorce or separation.
+With plenty of experience advising successful people going through relationship change, here are my top five tips when it comes to seeking financial advice for divorce or separation.